-Figure 5.7.
+Figure 5.8.
 Agricultural land between Agency Lake and Upper Klamath Lake, off of Hwy 97 just north of Modoc Point.
 View to the southeast.
 Image is a three dimensional LiDAR point cloud with RGB values extracted from a 2009 NAIP orthophoto.

-Figure 5.8.
-Forest landscape five miles west of Spodue Mountain on the Fremont-Winema National Forest and 15 miles north of Beatty, Oregon.
-View looking east.
+Figure 5.9.
+Fremont-Winema National Forest, south of Sycan Marsh, 20 miles north of Beatty, OR.
+View looking north.
 Image is a three dimensional LiDAR point cloud with RGB values extracted from a 2009 NAIP orthophoto.